placideirandora/responsive-login-form/README.md

 # responsive-login-form
-A responsive login in form with css flex box and media queries.
+A responsive login form with css flex box and media queries.